 You can follow these steps for all the insertions.

-How to add the cubed sign in word online using a keyboard?
+How to add the cubed sign in Word online using a keyboard?

 If you are looking for shortcuts to insert a cube symbol into your Word document, you can do it using your keyboard.
 This section looks at inserting a cube symbol using a keyboard.